nturley/netlistsvg/README.md

 <img src="https://cdn.rawgit.com/nturley/netlistsvg/369a0baa31e568995d4cc7ce825bbe50646616c8/lib/default.svg" width="700" height="250">

+There is a digital skin that is used by default and we also have an analog skin that can be used.

 A skin file can use style tags or inline CSS to style the elements.
 That will be copied onto the output file.
 A skin file also defines a library of components to use.
 Each component has an alias list.
 It will use that component as a template for any cell with that type that it encounters.
 Each component defines the position and id of each of its ports so we know where to attach the wires to.

 For example, here is a mux definition.
 It has two aliases: "$pmux" and "$mux".
 It defines a type name, and a width and height, as well as the position and id of each of it's ports.
 In general you can rearrange them however you like, and add whatever SVG elements you like inside the template.